By Isabel Yanes

 Similarly, many products have recycling symbols on them, but that doesn’t mean they are being recycled.
 Did you know that only 9 percent of plastic has ever been recycled?
 In the 1990s, we switched to single-stream recycling bins with the hope that more convenience would bring forth more recycling.
 While it can be said that the rates of recycling increased, residual rates also increased.
 Residuals refer to “the stuff that shouldn’t have been put in the bin and the stuff that could have been recycled” but wasn’t because the recycling facility was unable to sort it due to contamination.
 So even if recyclables make it to the blue bin, many are no longer valuable because contamination of non-recyclables is too high.

 Contamination can occur in many forms: (1) Plastic bags that junk up recycling machines, (2) food waste and food-soiled containers, (3) loose shredded paper, brightly colored paper and wet paper, (4) hazardous and biohazardous waste, (5) mixed-material packaging and (6) other recyclables not accepted at your local recycling facility.
+Many people will use a skip bin hire sydney has to offer to take these away if the amount is bulky enough, and while many good companies ethically process their waste this is still something to consider.

 A great example of mixed-material packaging is Tetra Paks, which have combined layers of paper, aluminum foil, and plastic that are very difficult to separate and therefore not accepted by many recycling facilities.